kexin-yang/kexin-yang.github.io/_pages/about.md

   **Research Interest**

-   My research focus on **learning science and technology**, including intelligent tutoring systems (ITS), language technology and learning analytics, to make education easier and effective.
+   My research focus on **learning science and technology**, including intelligent tutoring systems (ITS), language technology and learning analytics, to make education easier and more effective.

    I also study the mechanism of **crowdsourcing and teachersourcing**, to improve the ITS development and design process, and increase teachers' configurability.